Interplay of network structure and talent configuration on wealth dynamics: Summary and Discussion

-More precisely, high $r_{\rm TA}$ ensures that qualitative benefits (high-talent neighbors) are monopolized by high-talent clusters as high $r_{\rm TD}$ ensures that quantitative benefits (many neighbors and high order benefits) are monopolized by high-talent agents.
-While growth rates, inequality, and meritocratic fairness increase, high $r_{\rm TA}$ and high $r_{\rm TD}$ can initiate kind of cartel effect and centralization effect, respectively.
-In particular, selective interaction by high-talent clusters under the limited opportunity aggregate condition with even not so large probability for lucky events can promote the formation of a meritocratic society, see SM, Fig. S8~\cite{SM}.
-Our findings offer insights into socioeconomic homophily (clustering by similar socioeconomic characteristics) and resource concentration among elites.
-Conversely, socioeconomic integration appears crucial for reducing inequality.

-For future studies, it would be interesting to quantify the long-term impact of talent configuration on the Gini coefficient (beyond our short-term analysis, $t\in[0, 100]$~\cite{long-term}).
-Additionally, generalizing the TC effect to scale-free networks with various degree decay exponents and exploring its interplay with the shortcut effect in WS networks for different $p_{\rm re}$ and $\bar{k}$ values are promising avenues.
-Our model's limitations lie in the static nature of interactions, which currently do not affect total capital.
-Future extensions could incorporate (i) synergetic interactions that increase total capital and (ii) competitive interactions that favor highly talented agents in capital transfer.
-Alternatively, considering time-dependent talent changes could model agent productivity improvements.
-For zero-sum capital scenarios, individual growth depends on interaction-based transfers, similar to the yard-sale (YS) model ~\cite{chakraborti2000statistical,hayes2002computing}.
-The YS model highlights the role of initial capital stock in such fixed-sum scenarios, further emphasized by Boghosian {\it et al.}~\cite{boghosian2017oligarchy} findings on discontinuous Gini coefficient variation under `wealth attained advantage'.
-Finally, Lee and Lee's~\cite{lee2023scaling} work on generalized YS models on networks suggests exploring potential phase transitions and scaling behaviors in capital dynamics.
+For future studies, it would be interesting to quantify the long-term impact of TC on the Gini coefficient (beyond the short-term analysis, $t\in[0, 100]$~\cite{long-term}).
+In addition, the TC effect is generalized onto scale-free networks with various degree decay exponents and explored for the interplay with the shortcut effect in WS networks for different $p_{\rm re}$ and $\bar{k}$ values are promising avenues.
+The limitations of our study lie in the static nature of interactions.
+Future extensions could incorporate (1) synergetic interactions increasing the total capital and (2) competitive ones favoring highly talented agents in capital transfer.
+Alternatively, the consideration of time-dependent talent changes could model agent productivity improvements.
+For the zero-sum capital scenarios over time, an individual's capital growth only depends on interaction-based transfers.
+The yard sale (YS) model~\cite{chakraborti2000statistical,hayes2002computing} highlights the role of capital stock in such fixed-sum scenarios, further emphasized by Boghosian {\it et al.}~\cite{boghosian2017oligarchy} for the discontinuous Gini coefficient variation under ``wealth attained advantage".
+Finally, the most recent paper by Lee and Lee~\cite{lee2023scaling} generalized the YS model on networks and suggested exploring potential phase transitions and scaling behaviors in capital dynamics.
 Investigating the phase diagram of capital dynamics and condensation transitions could be another fruitful direction.